Medically reviewed by Drugs.com. Last updated on Sep 18, 2020.

 • Thrombocytopenia: Use with caution in patients with thrombocytopenia; large volumes may interfere with platelet function and transiently prolong bleeding time.
 Observe for bleeding.

-• Critically-ill patients: [U.S. Boxed Warning]: HES solutions have been associated with mortality and renal injury requiring renal replacement therapy in critically-ill patients, including patients with sepsis; avoid use in critically-ill adult patients, including those with sepsis.
-Use should also be avoided in patients admitted to the ICU (Brunkhorst, 2008; Perel, 2011; Perner, 2012; Zarychanski, 2009).
-The Society of Critical Care Medicine (SCCM) also recommends against the use of HES solutions for fluid resuscitation of severe sepsis and septic shock; crystalloids (eg, sodium chloride) are recommended instead (Dellinger, 2013).
-If used in patients who are not critically ill, avoid use in patients with pre-existing renal dysfunction and discontinue use at the first sign of renal injury.
+• Critically-ill patients: [US Boxed Warning]: HES solutions have been associated with mortality and renal injury requiring renal replacement therapy in critically ill patients, including patients with sepsis; avoid use in critically ill adults, including those with sepsis.
+Use should also be avoided in patients admitted to the ICU (Brunkhorst 2008; Perel 2012; Perner 2012).
+The Society of Critical Care Medicine (SCCM) also recommends against the use of HES solutions (ie, colloids) for fluid resuscitation of severe sepsis and septic shock; crystalloids (eg, sodium chloride, Ringer's lactate) are recommended as the fluid of choice for initial resuscitation and subsequent intravascular volume replacement (Rhodes 2017).
+If used in patients who are not critically ill, avoid use in patients with preexisting renal impairment and discontinue use at the first sign of renal injury.
 Since the need for renal replacement therapy has been reported up to 90 days after HES administration, continue to monitor renal function in all patients for at least 90 days.

 Dosage form specific issues: